hackersupreme/redux-coupon-calculator/README.md

 #### App

 The top level component of the app is `App` and it's found in the file `App.js`.
 It contains the html of the header, the how-to section, and the footer.
-It also contains the components `CuoponList` and `CSVDownloadButton`, which are two of the three components in the app that connect to the store.
+It also contains the components `CouponList` and `CSVDownloadButton`, which are two of the three components in the app that connect to the store.

 ```
 <App>